 It’s been almost a year since our third and last child graduated from high school.
 Looking in the rear view mirror, I can see now that during those years our kids were in high school, we steered right into several bumps in the road that we could have avoided.
-Here are four parenting mistakes I made while my kids were in high school that I wish I had done differently.
+Parenting mistakes are inevitable.
+But here are my top four parenting mistakes I made.
+I share them so that you don’t have to repeat them.

-I’m a competitive person, and I’m embarrassed to say that my competitive spirit kicked in spite of my best intentions.
+I’m a competitive person, and I’m embarrassed to say that my competitive spirit kicked in despite my best intentions.
 On a rational level, I knew my child had no interest whatsoever in going to Princeton, but the slightly crazy Tiger Mom part of my brain kicked in with “Oh yeah?
 My kid has better scores than yours—he could get in anywhere yours can!”
 As if it somehow diminished me or my kids to see their classmates applying to or getting into colleges which my kids had no interest in attending anyway.

 It’s nuts, but we mothers can become a little unhinged when it comes to our children.
 I let it get to me.
-Regrettably, I probably passed some of that stress on to my kids, who didn’t need to deal with my anxieties on top of their own.
+Regrettably, I probably passed some of that stress to my kids, who didn’t need to deal with my anxieties on top of their own.

 And they didn’t date in high school, a product largely of the fact that they all attended single-sex schools.
 Didn’t any girls realize how handsome my sons were?
-Will my daughter be too tall for all of high school for anyone to ask her out?
+Will my daughter be too tall throughout all of high school for anyone to ask her out?
 Are they missing out on some critical aspect of adolescence?
 How will they learn to talk to the opposite sex?
 Will they ever get married?

 I can now say this without equivocation: worrying about their social lives was a total waste of time and mental energy.
 I should simply have enjoyed them being at home.
 As far as I can tell, not a whole lot of great stuff happens at dances anyway.
-They (and we) saved a lot of money not buying trashy prom dresses and renting limos.
+They (and we) saved a lot of money not buying one-use prom dresses and renting limos.

 They saved their focus for things like physics and AP History, instead of worrying about getting a date for the dance.
 All those Saturday nights at home spent playing video games—why, it was great for their math and science test scores!
 And they are apparently doing just fine in college interacting with the opposite sex, thank you very much.
 I really needn’t have worried.
 The kids are alright.

 I did waaaay too much for my kids when they were in high school.
-My rationale for doing their laundry, putting it away in their drawers, making their lunches, cleaning out their gym bags, and cleaning off muddy cleats, absolving them from the dinner dishes was to make it easier for them to study, poor little darlings.
+My rationale for doing these things— laundry, putting it away in their drawers, making their lunches, cleaning out their gym bags, cleaning off muddy cleats, absolving them of dinner dishes—was to make it easier for them to study, poor little darlings.
 They were so busy.

 If I could do it again, every kid would have been required to dock the phone for the night in the kitchen before bed.
-Eventually, we set the family computer to shut down at eleven on weeknights, and midnight on weekends.
-And we learned that Verizon has parental controls which enable you to turn off your kids’ phones at night so they can’t text at 2 a.m.
+Eventually, we set the family computer to shut down at 11:00 p.m. on weeknights and at midnight on weekends.
+And we learned that Verizon has parental controls which enable you to turn off your kids’ phones at night so they can’t text at 2:00 a.m.
 I wish we had learned that parental controls were our friends years earlier.